Texas Criminal Defense Lawyer Wayne Goralski

 Based in Houston Criminal Attorney Wayne Goralski has handled cases for clients in numerous Texas Courts including the Harris and Montgomery County Civil, District and County Criminal, Family, and Juvenile Courts.
 Wayne Goralski has represented clients, all over Southeast Texas, including various related city courts, Houston, Pasadena, Baytown, Bellaire, Huntsville, League City, Missouri City, Pearland, Seabrook, Stafford, Sugarland, Tomball, and in the Woodlands.If you need an experienced based in Houston criminal lawyer, call Wayne now.

+What is family violence assault?
 The list of crimes and variations that form the category known as Family Violence Assault in Texas are found in Chapter 22 of the Texas Penal Code.
 Based on the context, the situation, and the characteristics of the act, the extent of the harm or injury to the victim, the exact title of the criminal offense and penalties will vary.
 It is important to hire an experienced Texas or Houston Criminal Defense Lawyer who will examine and find each and every disputable element to the benefit of the defendant.
 The prosecutor will be required to both present admissible evidence and prove a link connecting that evidence to every element of the offense.
 Wayne will work your case to ensure that your defense is the strongest it can be.

 Assault consists of the following elements: